color-js/elements/src/color-swatch/README.md

 ### The `info` attribute

 You can use the `info` attribute to show information about the color.
-Currently, the only type of information supported is color coords (in any color space), but more will be added in the future.
+Currently, the types of information supported are color coords (in any color space), the difference (delta) and contrast between the current color and another one (specified via [the `vs` attribute](./#the-vs-attribute)).

 ```html
 <color-swatch info="oklch.l, oklch.c, oklch.h" size="large">